-Central diabetes insipidus or central DI has several other names it's known by -- "pituitary DI," "hypothalamic DI," "neurohypophyseal DI," or "neurogenic DI."
-The disease is completely unrelated to diabetes mellitus, even though both display the common symptoms of increased urination and thirst.
-Central DI is less common than diabetes mellitus, and treatments for the two diseases are completely different.
-Diabetes insipidus received its name as the frequent urination resembled that of uncontrolled diabetes mellitus.
+Central diabetes insipidus or central DI is known by several names -- "pituitary DI," "hypothalamic DI," "neurohypophyseal DI," or "neurogenic DI."
+The disease is completely unrelated to diabetes, even though both display the common symptoms of increased urination and thirst.
+Central DI is far less common than diabetes, and treatments for the two diseases are completely different.
+Diabetes insipidus received its name because the symptom of frequent urination resembled that of uncontrolled diabetes.

 The major characteristic of central diabetes insipidus is extreme thirst and excessive urination.
 The disease occurs when the body fails to produce enough of the antidiuretic hormone vasopressin, which regulates the output of urine from the kidneys.
 The deficit of vasopressin typically is caused by damage or injury to the hypothalamus or pituitary gland.
 The damage is usually caused by infections, inflammation, head injuries, tumors, surgery, or genetic defects.